Talishar/Talishar-FE/README.md

 You'll probably need to `yarn install` every time you switch branches to make sure dependencies and libraries are up to date.

+### Important!

+In the file `app/features/game/GameSlice.ts` you'll need to modify `queryURL` so that the port is the same as what you're running for the php BE.
+(TODO: Make it less jank).

 ## Optional happy fun things:

 Configure Prettier / ES Lint in your editor of choice.